Saint Ann (1797 ship): Enslaving voyage and loss

 On 30 May 1798 Ellis, St Anne, and Pilgrim engaged the French frigate Convention, Captain Roscow, of 32 guns and 200 men.
 After an exchange of broadsides, the French sailed away.

 Saint Ann and Ellis arrived at Barbados around 3 July.
 On their way they recaptured Hannah, which had been sailing from Mogadore to London when captured.

 Saint Ann arrived at St Vincent on 7 July 1798 with 384 captives.

 It is not clear when and how Saint Ann was lost.
 One source states that Captain Robert Jones was lost at sea on this, his seventh voyage as captain of a slave ship, and gives a date of 26 June 1798, but the report of her arrival at St Vincent makes no mention of "late Jones".

 Saint Ann had left Liverpool with 70 crew members, and had lost 60 on her voyage.

-In 1798, 25 British enslaving vessels were lost.
+In 1798, 25 British vessels engaged in transporting enslaved people were lost.
 Two were lost on their way back to England.
 In 1798, 160 vessels sailed from British ports on enslaving voyages, for a 16% loss rate.
 During the period 1793 to 1807, war, rather than maritime hazards or resistance by the captives, was the greatest cause of vessel losses among British enslaving vessels.